CDataTeam/tripinfo/README.md

 2. Process the raw data in zip folder and load the processed data model into a database for querying the results.
 3. Apply analytics.
 4. Create a visual story behind the data using PowerBI.
-5. Write an analysis report for your PowerBI Dashboard / Report.
+5. Explain and provide a quick summary of the PowerBI Dashboard / Report.

 ## Task 2
 1. Use the following CSV Files as data source: